 The successful completion of the Physical Education transfer program will enable the student to obtain an associate degree and to transfer with junior status to most four-year colleges and universities.
 To insure satisfactory transfer, the student is advised to investigate the institution to which he plans to transfer for specific general education requirements.
-Physical Education courses 201 (First Aid), 203 (Health), and 204 (Methods of Teaching Physical Education Activities) can serve to satisfy the three semester hour physical education teacher certification requirement for the State of Illinois.

-teacher certification requirement for the state of minois.

 First Year

 FIRST SEMESTER SECOND SEMESTER

 ENG 101 Composition ENG 102 Composition

 Second Year

 FIRST SEMESTER SECOND SEMESTER

-BIO 160 Human Anatomy 4 Social Science elective 3 Humanities elective 3 PED 201 First Aid 2 PED 210 Sports Officiating 2 PED 222 Football Techniques BIO 161 Human Physiology 4 HST 112 The American Experience since 1877 3 Humanities elective 3 PED 220 Track and Field Techniques 2 PED 228 Aquatics 2 PED 224 Basketball Techniques 2
+BIO 160 Human Anatomy BIO 161 Human Physiology 4 HST 112 The American Experience Since 1877

+PED 228 Aquatics .